Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: DC algorithms for solving dc programming formulations

-These problems $(P^k)$ are all convex optimizations: convex polynomial optimizations in $(P_{DC})$ and $(\hat{P}_{DC})$, and convex quadratic optimizations in $(P'_{DC})$ and $(\hat{P}'_{DC})$.
-Since KKT conditions are necessary and sufficient global optimality conditions for convex optimization, thus these problems could be solved efficiently via polynomial time algorithms such as Interior-Point Method \cite{Boyd}.
-In practice, the convex polynomial optimization could be solved by nonlinear programming solvers as IPOPT \cite{Ipopt}, Baron \cite{Baron} and MATLAB fmincon\cite{Matlab} etc., while the convex quadratic optimization could be solved by second order cone programming (SOCP) solvers as Gurobi \cite{Gurobi}, Cplex \cite{Cplex} and SeDuMi\cite{SeDuMi}.
-However, solving a convex polynomial optimization (especially a multivariate high-order polynomial case) is much more inefficient than solving a convex quadratic optimization.
-In order to overcome this difficulty and take advantage of very effective SOCP solvers, we will show in \Cref{subsec:efficientlysolvecvx} that the convex polynomial optimization can be formulated into a convex quadratic optimization.
+The problem $(P^k)$ to be solved in step 2 is a convex polynomial optimization problem for $(P_{DC})$ and $(\hat{P}_{DC})$, and a convex quadratic program for $(P'_{DC})$ and $(\hat{P}'_{DC})$.
+Since KKT conditions are necessary and sufficient global optimality conditions for convex optimization, thus these problems can be solved efficiently via polynomial time algorithms such as Interior-Point Methods (IPM) \cite{Boyd}.
+In practice, we suggest to use GUROBI \cite{Gurobi}, CPLEX \cite{Cplex} and IPOPT \cite{Ipopt} for solving the convex quadratic programs required for DCA when applied to $(P'_{DC})$ and $(\hat{P}'_{DC})$.
+For the convex polynomial cases in $(P_{DC})$ and $(\hat{P}_{DC})$, we propose to reformulate them as a convex quadratic program with convex quadratic constraints.
+In fact, our experience has shown that solving a high-order convex polynomial optimization with IPM (such as using IPOPT \cite{Ipopt} or MATLAB \verb|fmincon| \cite{Matlab}) is much more difficult in practice than solving a convex quadratic program with convex quadratic constraints.
+Next, we show how to make such a reformulation.